aaaventura/code-assignment-13/README.md

         Use `npm install` and then try step 4 again.

 - A reoccuring error is Docker not installing storybook.
 To fix this error, manual install will be required.
-        Use `npm create storybook@latest` and then try step 6 again.
+        Use `npm create storybook@latest`, follow the recommended installation, and then try step 6 again.